-Immigration could be another possibility to explain the increase in cervix cancer incidence.
-However, the 20-49-year women population has only increased by 8% between 2006 and 2015.
-Females constitute a minority of the immigrants.
-Immigrant women from the Middle East are probably not so exposed to the HPV virus to explain the increase.
-Women from Africa could have higher levels of HPV.
-However, they are a minor part of the female immigrants for these years.
-Neither was immigration mentioned as a reason for the increase in cervix cancer in the year-report by the Center for Cervix Cancer Prevention in Sweden.

-A third possibility is that HPV vaccination could play a role for the increase in cervix cancer incidence.
-During the efficacy review of Gardasil by the FDA a concern was raised for disease enhancement (increase in CIN 2/3, cervical adenocarcinoma in situ or worse) in a subgroup analysis of subjects who had evidence of persistent infection with vaccine-relevant HPV types at baseline (2).
-In these individuals, the efficacy was -25.8 % (95 % CI: -76.4, 10.1 %).
-Thus, vaccination of cases with HPV 16/18 oncogenes showed a worse outcome than did placebo although the FDA statisticians thought it was difficult to draw any firm conclusions.
+Another possibility is that HPV vaccination could play a role for the increase in cervical cancer incidence.
+The efficacy of HPV-vaccines has been evaluated by studying premalignant cell changes in the cervix called CIN 2/3 and cervical adenocarcinoma in situ or worse (3).
+The efficacy was calculated for individuals who have not been exposed to HPV 16 and 18.
+These individuals are called naïve.
+The vaccine is only efficacious in individuals not previously exposed to HPV 16 and 18 (naïve individuals).
+If an individual already has been exposed to HPV 16 and 18, no new antibodies are made.
+Therefore, the vaccine will not work for non-naïve individuals.
+HPV 16 and 18 are responsible for about 70 % of all cervical cancers (3).
+It is therefore crucial to give the vaccine to naïve individuals.
+During their review of Gardasil by the FDA the efficacy of the vaccine was also evaluated on individuals which were exposed to the oncogenic HPV strains before vaccination since individuals which are non-naïve will also receive the vaccination.
+A concern was raised for disease enhancement (increase in CIN 2/3, cervical adenocarcinoma in situ or worse) in this subgroup (3).
+In these individuals, the efficacy was -25.8 % (95 % CI: -76.4, 10.1 %) (3).
+Thus, vaccination with Gardasil of non-naïve individuals which had HPV 16/18 oncogenes before vaccination showed a higher level of in premalignant cell changes than did placebo.
+The FDA statisticians could not draw any firm conclusions.
 In their analysis, the FDA included only cases with HPV 16/18.
-These cases could consist of a mixture of different oncogenes including HPV 16/18.
-If cases with other HPV oncogenes not containing HPV 16/18 had been included in the analysis, the efficacy data could have been even more negative.
-The negative efficacy finding is consistent with the common knowledge that vaccination can cause reactivation of both target and off-target latent viruses (3-9).
-For Gardasil, evidence of a selective and significant reactivation of the oncogenic non-target HPV types 52 and 56 has been reported in the genital tract in women (10).
-They studied women 13-22 and 23-40 years-of-age from 2008 to 2013.
-The target HVPs (16 and 18) decreased only in the younger age group but oncogenic non-target HPVs increased in both groups, 20-40 % and 8-30 %, respectively.
-The group aged 23-40 had, therefore, a marked increase in the total burden of oncogenic HPVs which may be consistent with the findings in the FDA report where the efficacy of the HPV-vaccine was negative for non-naïve women (i.e. women who are infected with HPV 16/18 oncogenes before vaccination).
-The increase in non-target oncogenic HPVs was specific for the HPV-oncogenes HPVs 52/56 since no change was noted for 10 other non-target HPVs.
-Preneoplastic lesions containing HPVs 52 and/or 56 would be of concern, either together with the target 16/18 types or other non-target oncogenic HPVs.
+If cases with other HPV oncogenes than HPV 16/18 had been included in the analysis, the efficacy data could have been even more unfavourable.

+The increase in premalignant cell changes in non-naïve individuals as suggested by the FDA is consistent with the knowledge that vaccination can cause reactivation of both target and non-target viruses (4-10).
+For Gardasil the HPV types 16 and 18 are called target HPVs since the vaccine contains antigens for these two HPV types.
+Other HPV types for which the vaccine does not contain any antigens are called non-target HPVs.
+For individuals exposed to Gardasil, evidence of a selective and significant reactivation of the oncogenic non-target HPV types 52 and 56 was reported in the genital tract for all women (11).
+In this article, women 13-22 and 23-40 years-of-age from 2008 to 2013 were studied.
+The target HVPs 16 and 18 decreased only in the younger age group but oncogenic non-target HPVs increased in both groups, 20-40 % and 8-30 %, respectively.
+The increase in the total burden of non-target oncogenic HPVs for vaccinated individuals may be consistent with the findings in the FDA report where the efficacy of the HPV-vaccine was less favourable for non-naïve women compared with placebo.
+A possible mechanism to explain the increased incidence of cervical cancer may therefore be virus reactivation as described above.